ahotchkin/react-fitness-backend/dev-log.md

 - [ ] Only display exercises from the current day

 Foods
-- [ ] Add functionality to add, update, and delete food from a meal
 - [ ] Add functionality to search for food in the database
 - [ ] Add functionality to add food to the database
 - [ ] In user’s diary, display servings consumed and calories consumed for each food